 - Having old and outdated packages in your Arch Linux is not recommended.
-Read our news articles on the website and our forum if users have reported any problem, in case there is a problem don’t update and wait for one or two days to see if the problem is fixed upstream.
+Read our news articles on the website and our forum to see if users have reported any problems.
+In case there is a problem don’t update and wait for one or two days to see if the problem is fixed upstream.

 - If this kind of downgrade fails for any reason, you will end up with a broken system.

-If you have no choice and want to fix your unstable system you can downgrade all packages to a previous specific version.
+If you have no choice and want to fix your unstable system you can downgrade all packages to a previous specific version and date.

 In this example we’re going to set the system back to the version that was installed on 20 June 2019

 One way to do this, is to make temporary changes to your /etc/pacman.conf file.
 To do so, first backup your

 sudo cp /etc/pacman.conf /etc/pacman.conf.bak

 Replace the existing content under these headings with the following lines: